-Log in to the DG834.
+3. Log in to the DG834G.

 Note: Your computer needs to be configured for DHCP.
-For instructions on configuring for DHCP, please see Appendix C in the Reference Manual on the ADSL Firewall Router Resource CD.
+For instructions on configuring for DHCP, please see Appendix C, "Preparing Your Network".

 a.
 Connect to the router by typing http://192.168.0.1 in the address field of Internet Explorer or Netscape® Navigator.